-For contracts for a Construction Manager-at-Risk with a guaranteed maximum price, the Primary Trade Contractors shall submit the list of firsttier CSBE subcontractors at the time of bid submission to the CM- at-Risk.
+For contracts for a Construction Manager-at-Risk with a guaranteed maximum price, the Primary Trade Contractors shall submit the list of first-tier CSBE subcontractors at the time of bid submission to the CM- at-Risk.
 All Primary Trade Contractors shall submit [[Schedule of Intent Affidavits]]>>a Certificate of Assurance on the bid submittal due date, and a Utilization Plan within the time frame specified by SBD<< for all subcontractors listed on the list of first-tier CSBE subcontractors at the time of bid submittal to the CM-at-Risk.
 Failure to submit the required documents within the required time frames may render the bid>>der<< non-[[responsive]]>>compliant<< or be subject to sanctions or penalties as outlined in the contract or in this Implementing Order.

 For contracts for a Construction Manager-at-Risk with a guaranteed maximum price, the use of CSBEs at the Primary Trade Contractor level and at the level of contractors that directly contract with the Primary Trade Contractors, count towards the first-tier CSBE subcontractor goal on the contract.
-In addition, if the CM-at-Risk exceeds the first-tier CSBE subcontractor goal, the amount by which the first-tier CSBE subcontractor goal is exceeded counts towards fulfillment of the second, third and fourth tier subcontractor goal on that contract.
-However, if the CM-at-Risk exceeds the second, third and fourth tier subcontractor goal, the amount that the second, third and fourth tier subcontractor goal is exceeded by shall not count towards fulfillment of the first-tier subcontractor goal.
+In addition, if the CM-at-Risk exceeds the first-tier CSBE subcontractor goal, the amount by which the first-tier CSBE subcontractor goal is exceeded counts towards fulfillment of the second, third and fourth tier subcontractor goal, third and fourth tier subcontractor goal, the amount that the second, third and fourth tier subcontractor goal is exceeded by shall not count towards fulfillment of the first-tier subcontractor goal.